Microsoft Azure IoT

 • Now, the gateway can talk to Azure IoT Hub on behalf of your devices.

-Azure IoT Edge Runtime:
+Azure IoT edge Runtime:

 The runtime environment for Azure IoT Edge modules, enabling deployment and execution of custom code or pre-built modules on edge devices.
 It manages module lifecycle, communication with IoT Hub, and security at the edge.
 Imagine this as a lightweight software layer installed on your industrial gateway or a powerful PLC.
 It enables the device to run Azure IoT Edge modules and become an “intelligent edge” device.